Low-Regularity Solutions of the Nonlinear Schr\"odinger Equation on the Spatial Quarter-Plane: Introduction

 As already noted above Theorem \ref{lwp-t}, instead of following the decomposition approach used so far in the literature, the present work introduces a different approach in which the entire linear solution formula is estimated directly, i.e. \textit{without escaping from the initial-boundary value problem framework}.
 This new way of deriving the linear estimate \eqref{qnls-fls-ibvp} highlights even further the ability of the unified transform (which is used here in order to derive the solution formula \eqref{qnls-utm-sol} for the forced linear Schr\"odinger equation on the spatial quarter-plane) to produce effective and versatile solution representations which can be used for proving the well-posedness of nonlinear dispersive initial-boundary value problems.

 Finally, it is worth noting yet another important difference between the quarter-plane $\mathbb R_+^2$ considered in this work and the half-plane $\mathbb R \times \mathbb R_+$ (as well as the half-line and the finite interval in one dimension).
 Unlike these previously studied domains, the boundary of the quarter-plane is no longer smooth but only Lipschitz continuous, as it involves a corner at the origin.
 This lack of smoothness prevents one from directly employing certain classical results related to extensions in Sobolev spaces, since in their standard form found in the literature these results require either a smooth or a compact boundary.
 Hence, in order to study the initial-boundary value problem~\eqref{qnls-ibvp}, it is necessary to expand the validity of these Sobolev extension results to a domain with a non-smooth (Lipschitz) and non-compact boundary like the quarter-plane.
 The relevant proofs, which are given in Appendix \ref{app-s}, combine existing ideas from the theory of Sobolev spaces along with suitable adaptations in order to handle the specific nature of the quarter-plane boundary.
-In this connection, we note that the present work is, to the best of our knowledge, the first one on the well-posedness of a nonhomogeneous nonlinear initial-boundary value problem formulated on a domain with a non-smooth (Lipschitz) and non-compact boundary. \\[2mm] \textbf{Organization of the paper.} In Section \ref{le-s}, we establish Sobolev as well as Strichartz-type estimates for the forced linear quarter-plane problem \eqref{qnls-fls-ibvp} --- Theorems \ref{sob-est-t} and \ref{strich-est-t}, respectively --- which yield the linear estimate~\eqref{fls-le}.
-Importantly, we estimate the linear problem as a whole directly through the relevant unified transform solution formula, i.e. without decomposing it by means of the initial value problem.
-Having established the necessary linear estimates, in Section \ref{lwp-s} we combine them with appropriate nonlinear estimates and a contraction mapping argument in order to prove Theorem \ref{lwp-t} for the Hadamard well-posedness of the NLS quarter-plane problem~\eqref{qnls-ibvp}.
-The unified transform solution formula used for proving the linear estimate \eqref{fls-le} is established in Appendix \ref{utm-s}.
-Finally, in Appendix \ref{app-s}, we provide the proof of certain extension results in Sobolev spaces which remain valid in the case of the quarter-plane despite the fact that the boundary of this domain is non-smooth and non-compact.
+In this connection, we note that the present work is, to the best of our knowledge, the first one on the well-posedness of a nonhomogeneous nonlinear initial-boundary value problem formulated on a domain with a non-smooth (Lipschitz) and non-compact boundary.

+The unified transform and the direct estimation technique used in this work could also be applied to other dispersive or, more generally, evolution-type partial differential equations.
+One example is the Zakharov-Kuznetsov equation on a two-dimensional half-plane or quarter-plane.
+In general, our approach would be especially helpful in situations where it is difficult to establish time estimates for the nonhomogeneous Cauchy problems that arise when using standard decomposition methods.
+While the core idea behind our approach still applies, additional technical challenges may appear due to different dispersion relations or nonlinear terms.